CEIDatUGA/COVID-stochastic-fitting/README.md

 bash saveoutput.sh
 ```

 This script transfers the latest outputs to the github repo, and flatest full results to the working group directory on sapelo2 /work/covid19lab/.
 You may be asked for your github credentials.
+NOTE: The script does not push any code changes you may have made.
+If you edited any code in the `~/cov/` directory, you will need to copy it over manually to ~/COVID-stochastic-fitting if you wish to push it to the repo.

 Contents of `saveoutput.sh`: